NishutSuman/alumni-portal-master/README.md

 - Do not generate unnecessary codes or summaries
 - Follow the existing code structure, import, export and file names properly.
 - Always while generating code take reference from existing file.
 Check if such thing already exists in the code.

+POTENTIAL ISSUES:
+- For Membership and BatchAdmi payment (reference type), why there is no update in CalculatePayementTotal() in payment.controller.